0xC0ffee1/sessio/README.md

 ## Features

-### QUIC
+### Why QUIC?
-By using QUIC as the transport protocol Sessio is able keep sessions uninterrupted even when switching between networks or in otherwise unreliable network conditions.
+By using QUIC as the transport protocol, Sessio is able keep sessions uninterrupted even when switching between networks or in otherwise unreliable network conditions.
+QUIC also uses UDP, which makes the p2p connection creation process much simpler and more reliable.

 ### Hole punching
 Peer-to-Peer SSH connections in Sessio are achieved using QUIC as the transport protocol.
 By employing the UDP hole punching technique, Sessio enables direct connections between devices behind firewalls and NATs.
 This allows seamless and secure SSH communication without the need for a middleman server to relay traffic or open ports.